Last Updated on December 11, 2021 by Oddmund Groette

-One word I often use in my articles is the word slippage.
-Simply explained this means the difference between fictional results when testing strategies, and the actual results in real life adjusting for commissions and transaction costs.
+Slippage is the difference between fictional results when testing strategies, and the actual results in real life adjusting for commissions and transaction costs.
 It’s a “hidden” cost.

-Commission is a cost we know.
-However, costs related to buying and selling is not always easy to measure.
-When testing a strategy the entry and close is estimated on an executed price.
-In real life you never get those prices.
-If your test shows an entry on 100, trading this strategy live you might buy those shares on 100.02 instead.
+But in real life, you never get those prices.
+If your test shows an entry on 100, in live trading this strategy might buy those shares at 100.02 – not 100.
 That means your strategy will be less profitable than when testing.
+This is slippage!

-My experience tells me that the test results will always be much better than real trading.
+My experience tells me that the backtest results are always much better than real trading.
 As a rule of thumb, I anticipate that my backtests will result in 50% lower profits in live trading.
-Not only because of slippage, but also because of the ever changing market cycles.
+Not only because of slippage but also because of the ever-changing market cycles.
 Testing strategies always curve fits more than you think.